Every Day is Yoga Day

 9. To link between protection of health and sustainable health development.

-11. To promote better metal and physical health of people through yoga practice.
+11. To promote the better mental and physical health of people through yoga practice.

 12. To help people in their bad situations themselves by getting relief from stress through yoga.

-13. To strengthen the global coordination among people through yoga.
+13. To strengthen global coordination among people through yoga.

 14. To make people aware of physical and mental diseases and its solutions through practicing yoga.

 Sri Aurobindo was one of the brilliant prolific spiritual personalities of India.
-Sri Aurobindo Ghose was a great yogi, philosopher and poet.
-Sri Aurobindo penned down a total 68 books on different domains of spiritualilty.
+Sri Aurobindo Ghose was a great yogi, philosopher, and poet.
+Sri Aurobindo penned down a total of 68 books on different domains of spirituality.
 His best publication is ‘The Life Divine’, which focuses upon theoretical aspects of Yoga, another one is ‘Synthesis of Yoga’ that throws light on practical facets of Yoga.
 Sri Aurobindo Ashram, Pondicherry is a great seat of spiritual practice, which is known as Integral Yoga.
 Auroville or Aurobindo Ashram spread the spirit of universal brotherhood.
-He was born in Kolkata on 15th August, 1872 and sent to London for study at the age of seven.
+He was born in Kolkata on 15th August 1872 and sent to London for study at the age of seven.

 Swami Sivananda Saraswati